keerthiherer/IoT-ENABLED-BIOWASTE-MONITOR/README.md

 ---

 ## Working Process

-1. **Plastic waste is placed in the bioreactor.**
-2. **Plastic-degrading bacteria (*Ideonella sakaiensis*) break down plastic into organic compounds.**
-3. **Methanogenic bacteria convert these compounds into methane gas.**
+1. **Methanogenic bacteria convert these compounds into methane gas.**
-4. **MQ-6 Sensor detects methane concentration for gas measurement.**
+2. **MQ-6 Sensor detects methane concentration for gas measurement.**
-5. **DHT11 Sensor monitors temperature & humidity for optimal bacterial growth.**
+3. **DHT11 Sensor monitors temperature & humidity for optimal bacterial growth.**
-6. **ESP CAM captures real-time images of plastic degradation for visual tracking.**
+4. **ESP CAM captures real-time images of plastic degradation for visual tracking.**
-7. **Data is uploaded to ThingSpeak and analyzed using Django REST framework.**
+5. **Data is uploaded to ThingSpeak and analyzed using Django REST framework.**
-8. **Methane is purified and used in a biofuel cell to generate renewable energy.**
+6. **Methane is purified and used in a biofuel cell to generate renewable energy.**

 ---